Director: Diana McGregor

 Secretary: Rachel Caywood

-To assist our North Lamar ISD families for Summer, school lunches will be offered, free of charge.
-All meals will be provided in a “grab and go” style via curbside service at Higgins Elementary, delivery is also available.
+To assist our North Lamar ISD families, school lunches will be offered.
+All meals will be provided in a “grab and go” style via curbside service at North Lamar High School and Parker.

 Please contact Diana McGregor at firstname.lastname@example.org if you have any questions.